sergueyarellano/tddpractice/docs/part2.md

     Then the variable should contain 2
 ```

-Gherkin language is a high level language that anybody can use, like your PM or the client.
+Gherkin language is a high level language that anybody can use, like your PM or the customer.
 The idea here is to talk to them to write some features that will serve us as acceptance criteria and testing scenarios at the same time.

 generic.js
 ```js